pearlanyanwu/age-calculator/README.md

 ### What I learned

-In this project, I learned how to use regex patterns to validate date input and calculate and display an individual's age using JS DOM manipulation.
+In this project, I learned how to use regex patterns to validate date input.

 ```js
 const regexDays = /^(0[1-9]|[12][0-9]|3[01])$/;